 Episode 15: Heroes at Highclere

-In 2018 Lord and Lady Carnarvon staged an ambitious two-day event called ‘Heroes at Highclere’ to mark the 100 year anniversary of the First World War coming to an end.
+In 2018 Geordie, I and the team staged an ambitious two-day event called ‘Heroes at Highclere’ to mark the 100 year anniversary of the First World War coming to an end.
 It was a weekend to say thank you, to remember those who served and those who saved in conflicts across the world both in the past and present.
-One of the charities that the weekend raised money for was the British Armed Forces charity SSAFA.
-In this week’s podcast Lady Carnarvon speaks to Sir Andrew Gregory KBE CB the Controller of the charity.
+One of the organisations that the weekend raised money for was the British Armed Forces charity SSAFA.
+In this week’s podcast I sit down with Sir Andrew Gregory KBE CB the Controller of SSAFA.

 Episode 12: Luis the Butler

 Luis Coelho is Highclere Castle’s very own ‘Carson’.
 He might not be as tall as his Downton Abbey counterpart but what he lacks in stature he more than makes up for with enthusiasm.
 This year he even has his own bar to show off his mixology skills on public open days.
 He’s another member of the Highclere ‘family’ that makes the ‘real’ Downton Abbey such a special place to live, visit and work at.

 A regular visitor to Highclere Castle is the Bishop of Basingstoke, The Rt Revd David Williams.
 David’s Anglican role is within the diocese of Winchester and embraces many diverse and unique communities both urban and rural.
 As the castle emerges from the coronavirus lockdown, I discuss how the church can play its role in providing hope for the future and shares some happy memories of past dinners at the castle – including one with British food writer, chef and TV presenter Mary Berry!